 Infertility Problems?
-How does acupuncture Traditional Chinese Medicine (TCM) Enhance Fertility?
+How Do Acupuncture and Traditional Chinese Medicine (TCM) Enhance Fertility?

 TCM describes the female reproductive system as a network of energy systems.
 Each energy system has complementary organs and hormonal responses.
-This network responds to stress, chemicals, lack of exercise, poor diet and excess emotions all of which can put the body “out of balance”.
-A TCM practitioner will carefully determine the state of your imbalances and prescribe and individualized program of herbs, acupuncture and diet to help you create the correct environment for the fertility and pregnancy.
+This network responds to stress, chemicals, lack of exercise, poor diet, and excess emotions, all of which can put the body out of balance.
+A TCM practitioner will carefully determine the state of your imbalances and prescribe an individualized program of herbs, acupuncture, and diet to help you create the correct environment for fertility and pregnancy.

 Psychological stress can have a negative effect on couples facing fertility problems.
 Stress leads to the release of stress hormones and causes detrimental effects on mechanisms responsible for a normal ovulatory menstrual cycle.
 The success of acupuncture for reducing stress and anxiety is due to its beta-endorphin release and sympathetic calming effects.

-Stress causes the sympathetic nervous system to be over stimulated.
-Thus, the blood flow is diverted away from the ovaries and uterus to the adrenals (stress coping gland) instead.
-This can cause irregular cycles, alack of ovulation, and infertility.
+Stress causes the sympathetic nervous system to be overstimulated.
+Thus, the blood flow is diverted away from the ovaries and uterus to the adrenals (stress-coping gland) instead.
+This can cause irregular cycles, lack of ovulation, and infertility.
 Electro acupuncture and Femoral Artery Massage redirect the blood flow back to the ovaries and uterus, enhancing fertility and regulating your cycle.

 Many women with immunological factors hostile to pregnancy have been effectively treated with TCM prescription of diet, herbs, and acupuncture.
 When an acupuncturist treats the root problem, the immunological markers correct themselves.

-Acupuncture has been known to control pain through stimulating the release of beta-endorphin.
-In addition, beta-endorphin works to the influence the source of women’s ovulatory and fertility hormones (the hypothalamic-pituitary-ovarian axis) and control hormones that regulate a woman’s ovulation and fertility that includes gonadotropin releasing hormone (GnRH), follicle stimulating hormone (F.S.H.), luteinizing hormone (L.H.) and human chorionic gonadotropin (hCG).
+Acupuncture has been known to control pain by stimulating the release of beta-endorphins.
+In addition, beta-endorphins work to influence the source of women’s ovulatory and fertility hormones (the hypothalamic-pituitary-ovarian axis) and control hormones that regulate a woman’s ovulation and fertility that includes gonadotropin-releasing hormone (GnRH), follicle-stimulating hormone (F.S.H.), luteinizing hormone (L.H.), and human chorionic gonadotropin (hCG).

-Acupuncture normalizes the dysfunction of the Hypothalamus-Pituitary-Ovarian Axis.
-This improves ovarian function creating more follicles, and better egg production.
+Acupuncture normalizes the dysfunction of the hypothalamus-pituitary-ovarian axis.
+This improves ovarian function, which creates more follicles, and better egg production.
 It has also been suggested that central opioids may regulate the function of the hypothalamic-pituitary-ovarian axis via the central sympathetic system, and that a hyperactive sympathetic system in ovulatory patients could be normalized by Electro Acupuncture (Chen and Yin, 1991).
 It has been assumed that various disorders in the autonomic nervous system, such as hormonal disturbances, may be normalized during auricular acupuncture (Gerhard and Postneck, 1992).

 Researchers have also discovered that acupuncture can boost blood flow to women’s reproductive organs, providing them with better nourishment.
-In addition, acupuncture appears to improve the lining of the uterus, the place where the embryo becomes embedded after conception.
-This lining is like “the soil in a garden.”
+In addition, acupuncture appears to improve the lining of the uterus, which is where the embryo becomes embedded after conception.

 Clomid often causes the uterine lining to thin, which is detrimental to becoming pregnant.
 Acupuncture causes the uterine lining to thicken and become more uniform.
 This is a result of increased blood flow to the uterine arteries, as proven in the article referenced just below.

 Studies show that acupuncture increases blood flow to the uterine arteries, creating a thicker and more regular lining, allowing for IVF to be more successful.
 Acupuncture also improves ovarian blood flow to increase ovarian response.
-Reduction of blood flow impedance in the uttering arteries of infertile women when use the electro acupuncture.
+Reduction of blood flow impedance in the uterine arteries of infertile women has also been accomplished with the use of electro acupuncture.

-Acupuncture relaxes the uterus, increases blood flow to the uterus, warms the uterus, increases the immune system, regulates, the hormones and decreases stress, all creating less of a chance of miscarriage.
+Acupuncture relaxes the uterus, increases blood flow to the uterus, warms the uterus, increases the immune system, regulates hormones and decreases stress, all of which create a decreased chance of miscarriage.

-According to statistics from the National Infertility Association (an organization also known as RESOVE), between 35 percent and 40 percent of infertility problems among couples are actually caused by male conditions.
-A recent trail published in Fertility and Sterility has shown just how effective acupuncture can be in the treatment of this condition, leading to significant increases in the number of normal sperm and equally significant reductions in structural defects.
-Thus, Acupuncture improves sperm count, motility, and morphology.
+According to statistics from the National Infertility Association (an organization also known as RESOLVE), between 35% and 40% of infertility problems among couples are actually caused by male conditions.
+A recent trial published in Fertility and Sterility has shown just how effective acupuncture can be in the treatment of this condition, leading to significant increases in the number of normal sperm and equally significant reductions in structural defects.
+Thus, acupuncture improves sperm count, motility, and morphology.